 Wade fishing for smallmouth bass in rocky rivers with clear water is one of my favorite ways to fish.
 Wade fishing is good exercise and a great way to catch big bass without having to deal with a boat launch.

 Even small rivers and creeks with deep holes can hold a lot of smallmouth bass and other types of fish.
-Fishing in creeks and rivers is easier than lakes too because the fish are concentrated in a smaller body of water.
+Fishing in creeks and rivers is easier than in lakes, too, because the fish are concentrated in a smaller body of water.
 I always catch more fish in my river spots than I do from a boat on a lake.

-Smallmouth bass thrive in rocky rivers with plenty of minnows, crayfish and frogs as a food source.
-River bass will strike your bait in the current, but deep holes and whirlpools outside of the current is where the action is.
+Smallmouth bass thrive in rocky rivers with plenty of minnows, crayfish, and frogs as a food source.
+River bass will strike your bait in the current, but deep holes and whirlpools outside of the current are where the action is.

 River Fishing Gear for Bass

-For bass, I use 6 to 8 lb line the most.
-If you're fishing in a river with larger fish like muskie, northern pike and monster catfish, thicker fishing line is certainly a safer bet to reduce the chance of a break off, but lightweight line works fine too as long as the drag on your reel isn't set too tight.
+For bass, I use a 6 to 8 lb. line the most.
+If you're fishing in a river with larger fish like muskie, northern pike, and monster catfish, thicker fishing line is certainly a safer bet to reduce the chance of a break-off, but lightweight line works fine too as long as the drag on your reel isn't set too tight.